 - Mesh System: Without getting into the inner workings of a Mesh System, simply think of this as a Wi-Fi system that is comprised of several smaller units, with one central unit, dotted about your home, for extended coverage.

 - MU-MIMO: MU-MIMO (or Multi-user, multiple-input, multiple-output technology), essentially allows your Wi-Fi router to support several different devices all at once, without affecting each others connectivity and speed.

 - 802.11: 802.11 is simply a family of technology standards set out for wireless network devices

-Best Long Range Routers of 2020
+Best Long Range Routers

 In today’s world, Wi-Fi is important.
 There’s no way around this fact, and there’s arguably no greater frustration in modern day life than a bad connection.
 Fortunately, this annoyance can be effectively removed.
 All you need is the right equipment.
 So, throw out that out-dated and behind-the-times router, and invest in one of the best long range routers.
 Trust us when we tell you that there is no comparison between an obsolete router, and one of these current industry titans.

 First up on our list is our pick for the best all-round long range router; the ASUS AC3100 (RT-AC88U).
 Boasting eight Gigabit LAN ports, this router is capable of supporting eight individual ethernet connectable devices.
 Not only this, but by running on 1024-QAM technology, this router is able to deliver 66% faster speeds at 2.4GHz, and 80% faster speeds at 5GHz.